Skip to content

 Click here for the previous slide.
 Click here for the next slide.

-There’s also a really slick tagging system that helps keep your caseload organized.
-You can make custom tags (such as “Sliding Scale” or “A&D Group Participant”) and assign colors to them, then use those tags to sort, search, or even trigger automations.
-I found it super handy to quickly group and filter clients without needing to dig through advanced search filters every time.
+There’s also a strong tagging system that helps keep client data organized over time.
+You can create custom tags (such as “Sliding Scale” or “A&D Group Participant”), assign colors to them, and then use those tags to sort, search, or trigger automations.
+It’s an efficient way to group clients without relying on rigid folders or constantly digging through advanced filters.

 Image of Practice Better form and template builder